I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_l2ca_register_server.md

 ## Members

+`Hdr`

+A
+     <a href="..\bthddi\ns-bthddi-_brb_header.md">BRB_HEADER</a> structure that contains information
+     about the current BRB.

 `BtAddress`

 The address of the remote Bluetooth device to receive notifications for.
 Specify BTH_ADDR_NULL to
      receive notification for any incoming connections.

-`Hdr`

-A
-     <a href="..\bthddi\ns-bthddi-_brb_header.md">BRB_HEADER</a> structure that contains information
-     about the current BRB.

-`IndicationCallback`

-A
-     <a href="..\bthddi\nc-bthddi-pfnbthport_indication_callback.md">L2CAP Callback Function</a>,
-     implemented by the profile driver, that the Bluetooth driver stack should call to notify the profile driver about incoming L2CAP connections.

-`IndicationCallbackContext`

-The context to be passed to the callback function that is specified in the
-     <b>IndicationCallback</b> member.
+`PSM`

+The Protocol/Service Multiplexer (PSM) that accepts connection requests.

 `IndicationFlags`